XLucasHoffmannX/XLucasHoffmannX/README.md

 # Hey there👋

-I'm Lucas Hoffmann 👨‍🇧🇷
+I'm Lucas Hoffmann 👨‍💻🇧🇷

-I am a computer science student and beginner programmer and I love learning new technologies. 💻

-I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.
+I'm a Computer Science student and a software engineer with solid experience in backend and frontend development.
+I’m passionate about solving real-world problems through technology and constantly seeking to improve code quality, scalability, and performance.

+I enjoy working on challenging projects, mentoring others, and contributing to high-impact solutions.
+Always open to learning, collaborating, and exploring new tools and architectures.

+🚀 Let's build something great together!

 #### Web Development: <br>
 <img height="26" alt="HTML" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original.svg"> &nbsp;